 Kingsway in November.

-All the BHA officers were in attendance and each gave impressive accounts
+All the Humanists UK officers were in attendance and each gave impressive accounts

 of their work during the previous year.
 This was the fourth GRAM Terry